HnZGaming/TorchAutoModerator/README.md

 This plugin should automate the whole process and further take necessary actions to keep the server healthy without the admin presence.

-Note that this plugin will only work on `MySector` part of the game.
+Note that this plugin will only work on `MySector` for now.
-`MyPhysics` and anything else that we can't trace up to specific grids/players.
+You need other means to moderate `MyPhysics` and anything else that can't be traced up to specific grids/players.

 ## General

 This plugin's main loop follows this cycle:
 1. Profile top 50 grids and players in game (using Profiler plugin);
-1. Keep track of them in a simple time series database (TSDB) in RAM;
+1. Keep track of them in a time series;
 1. Pin grids/players that exceed their punishment threshold for a long enough time;
 1. Send out warnings to nearly-pinned players;
 1. Punish pinned players and players in possession of pinned grids.

-The TSDB will hold onto the series of computation time (ms/f) of all profiled grids/players for a set length of time.
+The time series holds onto the series of computation time (ms/f) of all profiled grids/players for a set length of time.
-The system will look up this TSDB to perform warnings and punishments (according to their respective thresholds).
+The system will look up this time series to perform warnings and punishments (according to their respective thresholds).
-You can run `!lag inspect <entity_id>` to inspect each entity's current tracking state (or `!lag inspect` to see all entities):
+You can run `!lag inspect <entity_id>` to inspect each player or grid's time series (or `!lag inspect` to see all entities):

 ![Inspect TSDB](README.media/inspect.png)